jspijkerboer/D365FO-tfignore/README.md

 ## **Getting started**
 Place the .tfignore file in the root of the metadata folder. (e.g. K:\AosService\PackagesLocalDirectory\)

-For every source controled model you can add the following entries.
+For every source controlled model you can add the following entries.
 These folders only contain artifacts which are regenerated with each compile.
 ```
 \Model\Reports
 \Model\Resources